JSP 564 (Levothyroxine 137 mcg (0.137 mg))

 Pill imprint JSP 564 has been identified as Levothyroxine sodium 137 mcg (0.137 mg).

-Levothyroxine is used in the treatment of hashimoto's disease; hypothyroidism, after thyroid removal; tsh suppression; thyroid suppression test; myxedema coma (and more), and belongs to the drug class thyroid drugs.
+Levothyroxine is used in the treatment of hashimoto's disease; hypothyroidism, after thyroid removal; tsh suppression; thyroid suppression test; underactive thyroid (and more), and belongs to the drug class thyroid drugs.
 Studies show no risk during pregnancy.
-Levothyroxine 137 mcg (0.137 mg) is not subject to the Controlled Substances Act.
+Levothyroxine 137 mcg (0.137 mg) is not a controlled substance under the Controlled Substance Act (CSA).

 - 137 mcg (0.137 mg)

 - Levothyroxine Injection (Advanced Reading)

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.

 Copyright 2015 Drugs.com, National Library of Medicine, Truven Health Analytics and Cerner Multum, Inc. All Rights Reserved.